aqwert/flutter_auth_starter/README.md

 This starter project also has helper functions to render to a mobile or tablet layout.

-## 1 vs 2 column layout
+## Mobile or Tablet layout

 For mobile, it is desireable in portrait mode to render a single column.
-When the device has a certain width (either when viewing in Portrait mode or on a tablet) it will show a 2 column layout
+When the device has a certain width (either when viewing in Portrait mode or on a tablet) it should show a 2 column layout.

 **Example**